Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

-Given the results from the discrepancy plots, in the center plots of Figures \ref{sim_examp_BP}, \ref{sim_examp_DPM}, and \ref{sim_examp_MFM}, the simulated data is displayed alongside the expected posterior density estimate under the BP, DPM, and MFM priors (black dashed line).
-The blue line is the Gaussian summary estimate, $\hat{g}_{\boldsymbol{\gamma}}^{K^*}$, with $K^* = 5$ components.
-The 95\% credible interval of the posterior summary of a $K^* = 5 $ component Gaussian mixture model surrogate is represented by the gray ribbons, while the red line indicates the posterior average of the surrogate density defined in \eqref{eqpost}.
-We can observe that the posterior average density of the three different models used in this simulation lies within the bounds of the posterior summary in all cases.

-The plots on the right of Figures \ref{sim_examp_BP}, \ref{sim_examp_DPM}, and \ref{sim_examp_MFM}, display the posterior distribution of the number of components for the different models.
+The center panels of Figure \ref{sim_examp_all} ((a), (b), and (c)) show the simulated data alongside the expected posterior under the BP, DPM, and MFM priors (black dashed line).
+The blue line represents the Gaussian summary estimate, $\hat{g}_{\boldsymbol{\gamma}}^{K^*}$, with $K^* = 5$ components.
+The gray ribbons indicate its 95\% credible interval of $g(\cdot|\boldsymbol{\gamma}')$.
+The red line depicts the posterior average of the surrogate density, $ \bar{g}^{K^*}_{\boldsymbol{\gamma}}$, defined in \eqref{eqpost}.
+We can observe that in all cases, the true density and the posterior averages fall within the bounds of their respective summaries.
+The panels on the right display the posterior distribution of the number of components for each model.